PhD BVetMed MRCVS

 - Director of the Taught MSc in Musculoskeletal Sciences

-Musculoskeletal soft tissue diseases present an immense global health burden and significant cost to the NHS.
-Soft tissue pathologies affecting tendons (tendinopathy) and tendon–bone attachments (enthesopathy) are a common cause of chronic disability and reduction in quality of life, which are exacerbated with ageing.
-The causes of these disorders are not fully understood, although aetiology is known to include repetitive wear and tear, ageing and genetic factors.
+Musculoskeletal soft tissue diseases present an immense global disease burden and significant cost to the NHS.
+Soft tissue pathologies affecting tendons (tendinopathy), tendon–bone attachments (enthesopathy) and the joint capsule (frozen shoulder) are common causes of pain, chronic disability and reduction in life quality, which are exacerbated with ageing.

-My programme of research investigates the cellular and molecular processes concerned with the development of chronic inflammation and fibrosis in disorders of musculoskeletal soft tissues.
-The aims of this work are to:
+Joint soft tissues, including the synovium, capsule, tendon and entheses, are predominantly composed of mesenchymal stromal cells including fibroblasts, tissue-resident macrophages and blood and lymphatic vascular endothelial cells.
+My programme of research investigates the cellular and molecular processes concerned with the development of chronic inflammation and fibrosis in disorders of musculoskeletal soft tissues to:

-We aim to generate new insights into the pathobiology of disease in musculoskeletal soft tissues.
-Findings from this research will enhance understanding of how musculoskeletal soft tissue injuries develop, explore the mechanisms by which pain is perceived during injury and improve understanding of how these injured tissues heal.
+We aim to generate new insights into how tissue resident cells are implicated in driving disease affecting musculoskeletal soft tissues.
+Findings from this research will enhance understanding of how musculoskeletal soft tissue disorders develop, explore the mechanisms by which pain is perceived during injury and improve understanding of how these injured tissues heal.
 Importantly this work will identify novel therapeutic targets and strategies and help people with musculoskeletal disease keep fit for improved future health.

 Inflammation activation and resolution in human tendon disease